mixmarvel/mixmarvel.github.io/_posts/2020-01-14-MixMarvel-AntFinancial.md

 ---
 layout: post
-title: MixMarvel Announced to Collaborate with AntFinancial and Become Its First Node in the World
+title: MixMarvel collaborated with AntFinancial, the operating system for DApps
 subtitle: Collaboration

 ---

-MixMarvel Foundation states that reported in January 2020, the MixMarvel  will collaborate with AntFinancial OpenChain to create the first blockchain marketing tool based on Alipay Applications.
+MixMarvel Foundation states that reported in January 2020, the MixMarvel will collaborate with AntFinancial, the affiliated company of Alibaba and Alipay; both parties will co-construct the according blockchain game ecosystem.

-On January 14, 2020, MixMarvel started a comprehensive collaboration with AntFinancial OpenChain.
-MixMarvel will create the first blockchain marketing tool based on Alipay Applications.
-HyperSnakes, which is highly viscous and easy-to-use, is the core interactive gameplay of this blockchain marketing tool designed to link merchants and users.
-The designs and the props in the applications can be combined with any merchant, allowing users to learn about the merchants’ products while interacting, achieving a mutual benefit for both the merchants and users.

-AntFinancial OpenChain provides perfect development tools and technical support.
-With this marketing tool as the cornerstone, MixMarvel will continue to help AntFinancial OpenChain enrich its ecosystem and provide it with more more innovative blockchain tool applications.

-The MixMarvel Foundation very much agrees with MixMarvel's collaboration with AntFinancial OpenChain.
-Partners like AntFinancial alliance chain will help MixMarvel to construct a top-notch game platform and help MixMarvel attract more players.
+On 14 January 2020, MixMarvel started a comprehensive collaboration with AntFinancial.
+AntFinancial.
+MixMarvel’s Layer-2 scaling technology Rocket Protocol, as well as the profound accumulation of the game industry,  will be beneficial to the application within its ecosystem.

+Ant Financial Blockchain and MixMarvel cooperation will benefit not only the users of the Alipay Mini-Applications but also the merchants of the Alipay ecosystem.
+It will provide both sides with value-added blockchain-based services.
+The introduction of HyperSnakes in the Ant Financial Blockchain has a milestone meaning for the entire blockchain industry.
+When the mainstream players of Alipay enter the blockchain game industry, the mass adoption of blockchain games will become a reality.

 The MixMarvel Foundation provides financial support for this collaboration.
-The funds will include but not limited to: development, server and software costs, marketing, event organization, community construction, PR, etc. 1,950,000 MIX Tokens in total.
+The funds will include but not limited to: marketing, event organization, community construction, PR, etc. 1,950,000 MIX Tokens in total.